 Agile Quality Metrics

-The following metric will help you access the overall number of deployments to testing and production environments.
+This metric will help you access the number of deployments to testing and production environments.
 Failed deployments can shed light on how reliable those environments are and whether a team is building working software at all.
 Concurrently, you can use the the failed deployments metrics to understand whether a given sprint or release is ready to go to production.
 As far as quality metrics in agile software development go, failed deployments is incredibly useful.

-Net Promoter Score (NPS)
+Release Net Promoter Score (NPS)